-As of the report date, no State funds have been provided to EA under this CEA.
+As of the report date, no State funds have been provided to EA under this CEA and the company was meeting or exceeding all current performance requirements in the CEA.
+EA is fully operational in the Louisiana Digital Media Facility on the LSU campus.